America's Premier College for Mentored Undergraduate Research

 Wooster offers an excellent comprehensive liberal arts and sciences education, culminating in a rigorous senior project in which each student works one-on-one with a faculty mentor to conceive, organize, and complete a significant research project on a topic of the student’s own choosing.

 Through this distinctive program, every Wooster student develops abilities valued by employers and graduate schools alike: initiative, self-confidence, independent judgment, creative problem solving, and strong written and oral communication skills.

 The College’s center for integrated academic and career advising, planning, and experiential learning—APEX—helps students explore and connects them with internship, research, and entrepreneurial opportunities, as well as graduate fellowships and scholarships.

 Almost a third of Wooster’s students play intercollegiate athletics, a third perform in at least one musical group, and a quarter are involved in theatre and the arts.
-They will pack the theatre to see a campus production of Nocturne, which won top honors at the American College Theatre Festival, and fill the gym to cheer on a men’s basketball team that has gone to the NCAA Division III Final Four three times since 2003.
+They will pack the theatre to see a campus production of Nocturne, which won top honors at the American College Theatre Festival, and fill the gym to cheer on a men’s basketball team that has gone to the NCAA Division III Final Four three times in recent years.

 You may find 1,000 people turning up at Homecoming to watch a cricket match between students and local community members or kilted bagpipers appearing where you least expect them to perform a RAP—a Random Act of Piping.